What Is Thai Iced Tea?

 What tea is used in Thai iced tea?

-Thai iced tea is made with Thai tea mix — a pre-blended combination of Ceylon black tea, star anise, and other spices, typically with food-grade orange coloring added.
+Thai iced tea is made with Thai tea mix, a pre-blended combination of Ceylon black tea, star anise, and other spices, typically with food-grade orange coloring added.
 It is not the same as regular black tea and cannot be substituted for it without changing the color and flavor of the drink entirely.
 Cha Tra Mue, the brand with the gold elephant on the packaging, is the most widely available and recognized Thai tea mix.
 It is sold at Asian grocery stores.

 Why is Thai iced tea orange?

 Thai iced tea gets its distinctive deep orange color from the food-grade orange coloring added to Thai tea mix, combined with the natural color of the strongly brewed Ceylon black tea and spices.
 The color is specific to the Thai tea mix blend and cannot be replicated with plain black tea.
-This is the color that makes Cha Yen immediately recognizable — in a glass, in a plastic bag at a market stall, through any container it is served in.
+This is the color that makes Cha Yen immediately recognizable, in a glass, in a plastic bag at a market stall, through any container it is served in.

 What is the difference between Thai iced tea and regular iced tea?

 Thai iced tea uses a specific Thai tea mix blend rather than plain black tea, producing a deep orange color and a spiced flavor that regular iced tea does not have.
 It is significantly sweeter, with sweetened condensed milk providing both sweetness and richness.
 Evaporated milk or cream is added on top rather than regular milk.
-The overall flavor profile — sweet, spiced, creamy, very cold — is distinct from Western iced tea in every dimension.
+The overall flavor profile, sweet, spiced, creamy, very cold, is distinct from Western iced tea in every dimension.

 Can I make Thai iced tea dairy-free?

 Yes.
-Coconut condensed milk is the best substitute for sweetened condensed milk — it provides similar sweetness and richness with a slight coconut note.
+Coconut condensed milk is the best substitute for sweetened condensed milk.
+It provides similar sweetness and richness with a slight coconut note.
 Coconut milk or coconut cream works in place of evaporated milk on top.
 Oat milk or almond milk are thinner substitutes that produce a lighter result.
 The tea itself and the Thai tea mix are dairy-free.
 The dairy components can all be replaced while keeping the essential character of the drink.

 How long does brewed Thai iced tea keep in the refrigerator?